 OXALIS (Purple Clover)

-Often called shamrock for its purple, shamrock-shaped leaves, oxalis is a small-sized flowering houseplant that grows to a height of just around six inches.
+Often called shamrock due to the clover-like shape of its leaves, oxalis is a small-sized flowering houseplant that grows to a height of around six inches.
 The delicate white or soft pink flowers bloom off and on during fall, winter and spring.
-And the leaves fold up at night only to open again in the morning.
+The leaves fold up at night and open again in the morning.

 Oxalis grows from tiny bulbs that can be divided at any time.
 Water your plant when the potting soil is dry to the touch or if you observe the stems starting to droop.
 Look for exotic varieties for best indoor performance.